bernardo1024/Sanwaf/README.md

 				- to specify multiple uri's for one item, use the ':::' delimiter.
 				- For "endpoints" the uri indicates a grouping of items to be evaulated together
 	<req></req>		- Indicates if a parameter is required thus will enforce the max & min values
+	<mask-err></mask-err>   - the a value you want to mask the entered value with for when you want to hide it from being displayed in an error message (passwords...)

 	<related></related>	- Used in endpoints only (see Sanwaf-ui project for details)
 				- Establishes a relationship that must be met between parameters